What Are the Symptoms of Actinic Keratosis?

-Actinic keratoses most commonly occur on areas of skin that receive lots of sun exposure -- like the face, ears, the scalp of bald men, and the backs of the hands and arms.
+Actinic keratoses most commonly occur on areas of skin that receive lots of sun exposure -- like the face, ears, the scalp of bald men, and the backs of the hands, legs and arms.
 The lesions may be skin-colored, reddish-brown, or yellowish-tan.
 They may look like a raised bump, be flat, or may feel like a dry patch of skin.
 The skin-colored lesions may be noticed more by touch, because they tend to feel like sandpaper.

 Actinic keratoses are not tender, but if you have a lesion that fits their description and is tender, it may have morphed into a type of skin cancer.
 If you have any type of skin lesion that is new, tender, bleeding or changing in appearance, you should see a dermatologist.